 I am unbelievably excited about the list of treks!
 What’s next and how does the registration work?

-When registration opens, you can rank your top preferences for treks.
+When registration opens on April 9th, you can rank your top preferences for treks as well as complete the deposit.
 In late May, you will receive your trek assignment and will be required to pay the balance of the trek fees in order to hold your spot.

 Am I guaranteed the trek choices I select on my application?
 How are the treks filled?

 Every effort will be made to assign each participant to one of his or her top-ranked choices, but we can not guarantee you a spot on a particular trek.
 We do not begin our matching process until registration closes, so there is no advantage to early registration.

 I met some very awesome people also going to Ross and we’d like to MTrek together.
 Is that possible?

 We’d like to make the trek-matching process as fair and equitable as possible.
 If you’ve already made some friends, we encourage your group to rank your desired treks similarly.
 But the point of MTrek is to meet and bond with new people, so either way, you’re going to come away with great new friends!

 I’m so excited for my Mtrek, I can’t wait to start packing.
 What do I need to bring?

 Great to hear!
 Your trek leaders will send you a trek-specific packing list about a month prior to departure.
 Should your trek require any specialized equipment (camping supplies, etc.), you’ll have ample time to purchase it.
 If you are on a mystery trek, the leaders may or may not provide a useful packing list.

 How do I go about making airline flight arrangements after I have been placed on a trek?